Phala-Network/phala-wiki-next/content/en-us/mine/solo/4-0-faq.md

 ## Investigating the Issue

-Get an overview of your miner's status first.
+Get an overview of your worker's status first.

 ```bash
 sudo phala status